-Cost of revenue increased \$76.5 million, or 28%, in fiscal year 2018 compared to fiscal year 2017.
+Cost of revenue increased by \$76.5 million, or 28%, in fiscal year 2018 compared to fiscal year 2017.
 This was primarily driven by increased media and marketing costs of \$81.1 million due to higher revenue volumes, as well as increased stock-based compensation expense of \$0.9 million.
-This was primarily offset by decreased personnel costs of \$2.3 million, mainly as a result of decreased average headcount in fiscal 2018 as compared to fiscal 2017 and a decrease of \$3.4 million in depreciation and amortization expense.
+This was primarily offset by decreased personnel costs of \$2.3 million, mainly as a result of decreased average headcount in fiscal year 2018 as compared to fiscal year 2017, and decreased depreciation and amortization expense of \$3.4 million.
 The decrease in personnel costs is primarily related to our corporate restructuring announced in November 2016.
 The decrease in amortization of intangible assets is attributable to assets from historical acquisitions becoming fully amortized.
 Depreciation expense declined due to decreased capital investing in recent periods.
-Gross profit margin, which is the difference between net revenue and cost of revenue as a percentage of net revenue, was 14% in fiscal year 2018 compared to 10% in fiscal year 2017.
+Gross profit margin was 14% in fiscal year 2018 compared to 10% in fiscal year 2017.
 The increase in gross profit margin was attributable to decreased personnel costs and decreased amortization of intangible assets as a percentage of revenue, partially offset by a higher proportion of our revenue coming from our financial services client vertical, which tend to have higher media and marketing costs as a percentage of revenue.